 Lastly, the Millennium Falcon was a big character in Solo.
 She’s always been a fast ship — when she worked — but that’s because of Han’s special modifications over the years.
 Here we see the Falcon as a brand-new, squeaky clean ship, with all the bells and whistles and wet bars and cape closets.
 It’s amazing to be presented with a white-walled interior after all the grungy years.

-The ensemble absolutely clicked, and I’m left wondering, again, why people didn’t like this movie.
+The ensemble absolutely sparkled, and I’m left wondering, again, why people didn’t like this movie.
 Maybe it was the coaxial heist plot, which wasn’t all that exciting.
 Coaxium, hyperfuel, whatever: it’s just a MacGuffin to hang the narrative on.
 Solo is a small-stakes story, which is just fine after so many retread Death Star plots.
 It doesn’t always have to be about saving the universe to be a great movie.

 Lastly, I wanted to make a note about the muchly-heralded escape from the Maw in 12 parsecs (nice correlation to the old Extended Universe novels, BTW).
 It’s not the most exciting element of the film, and doesn’t feature Han doing anything particularly skilled.
 As RunPee Dan said in his review, “It’s a group effort.”
 I have no issues with that, since Han said “It’s the ship that made the Kessel Run in 12 parsecs.”
 The ship.
 Not that he’s the big bad pilot that did it.
 His off hand comment allows for what actually happened, instead of being a misleading boast.
 Han has many flaws, but he’s never one to mislead others.